-Office: Southeastern Hall, Room 131
+Office: Southeastern Hall 131

 Hours: by appointment

-Nonita Valverde has been assigned as an advisor in the College of Science and Technology, specifically targeting students majoring in Biology, Chemistry, and Physics.
+Nonita Valverde has been assigned as an advisor in the College of Science and Technology, specifically for students majoring in Biology, Chemistry, and Physics.
 She received her Bachelor of Science in Nutrition from the University of Texas and her Master's in Scientific Nutrition from Texas A & M University.
 Her thesis work involved identifying the best model of digestive health in animals (rats, pigs and baboons) for the ultimate goal of improving human digestive health.
 Nonita is a Registered Dietitian and has counseled patients in hospitals and clinics.
 Her work history includes working with the elderly as a food service director in a retirement center, and as an instructor of Nutrition in university settings.
 Nonita's passion lies in teaching.
 In addition to college teaching, she substituted in grades K-12.
 Nonita considers science one of the most challenging and exciting areas in higher education and clearly communicates that to her advisees.

 Hours: by appointment